wp-plugins/twitter/readme.txt

 Tested up to: 2.7
 Stable tag: 4.3

-Another customizable twitter widget for your sidebar.
+Customizable twitter widget for your sidebar.

 == Description ==